-Because I love lists, I put together this complete list of everything we took on our kayak camping trip.
-Maybe it will make your own trip prep a little bit easier!
+Because I love lists, I put together this kayak trip packing list of everything we took in our kayaks.
+I hope it will make it easier when it’s your turn to decide what to bring kayaking!

-Read our full guide to planning a kayaking trip to the Broken Group Islands →
+(Don’t miss: Our complete guide to surviving a family kayaking trip to the Broken Group Islands on The Planet D blog) →

-Packing for a kayaking trip can be tricky because, though a sea kayak holds quite a lot, the hatches are relatively small.
-Be sure to pack in small, waterproof bags that can easily squeeze inside the hatches!
+Packing a kayak for camping is tricky because, though a sea kayak holds quite a lot, the hatches are relatively small.
+That means you need to have lots of small, waterproof bags that can easily squeeze inside the hatches!

-2 x 10L dry bags (clothes and personal items)
+2 x 10L dry bags (for clothes and personal items)

-1 x 5L dry bag as deck bag
+1 x 5L dry bag (used as deck bag)

 1 x small Ortlieb front roller waterproof bike pannier (camp kitchen)

-(Note: We packed in this because we had it on hand from our 2-year cycling trip.
+(We packed in this cycling bag because we had it on hand from our 2-year cycling trip around the world.
 It has a 25L capacity.
-Substitute any waterproof bag that will hold your stove, pots, plates etc)
+Substitute any waterproof bag that will hold your stove, pots, plates etc.)

 1 x foldable day pack